apache/beam/website/src/documentation/transforms/java/aggregation/combine.md

 with each key.

-While the result is similar to applying a `GroupByKey` followed by counting the number of values in each `Iterable`, there is an impact on the code you must write as well as the performance of the pipeline.
+While the result is similar to applying a `GroupByKey` followed by aggregating values in each `Iterable`, there is an impact on the code you must write as well as the performance of the pipeline.
 Writing a `ParDo` that counts the number of elements in each value would be very straightforward.
 However, as described in the execution